petrzivny/symfony-react-skeleton/README.md

 #### How to run CI tests locally?
 A developer can run all BE tests at once `composer test` or only selected BE test can be ran e.g. `composer phpstan`.
 Commands should be run inside php container.
 A developer can run all FE tests at once `pnpm run test` or only selected FE test can be ran e.g. `pnpm run lint`.
-#### How to run BE application in prod mode locally?
+#### How to run BE application imitating prod mode locally?
+1. Uncomment services.php.environment section in `.docker/docker-compose-prod.yaml` to be able to connect to local DB if needed.
-`cd .docker && docker compose -f docker-compose-prod.yaml up -d`
+2. `cd .docker && docker compose -f docker-compose-prod.yaml up -d`
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->